Alliance Defending Freedom: Supreme Court

-Free Speech
+Free speech

 The 2023 case 303 Creative LLC v.
 Elenis addressed an intersection between the Free Speech Clause of the First Amendment to the United States Constitution and LGBTQ rights.
 It pitched Lorie Smith, a graphic designer represented by ADF's Kristen Waggoner, against a Colorado public accommodations law that she feared would have compelled her to also create expression about same-sex marriages that contradicted her religious beliefs if she designed websites celebrating marriages between men and women.
 In a 6–3 decision, the Supreme Court ruled that the First Amendment forbade the state of Colorado from compelling speech that contradicted her beliefs.

 The 2018 case National Institute of Family and Life Advocates v.
 Becerra addressed the issue of Free Speech and abortion.
 At issue was California's Reproductive FACT (Freedom, Accountability, Comprehensive Care, and Transparency) Act that compelled pro-life pregnancy care centers, represented by ADF's Michael Farris, to post information in their waiting rooms saying that California provides free or low-cost abortion, as well as providing a number to call for abortion referrals.
 The Supreme Court ruled 5-4 that requiring those notices was a free speech violation.

 The 2001 case Good News Club v.
 Milford Central School concerned a public school's exclusion of a club from using the school building after hours based solely on the club's religious nature.
-The Supreme Court ruled 6-3 that the Good News Club, represented by ADF's senior counsel Thomas Marcelle, was the victim of impermissible viewpoint discriminationand that religious clubs must be afforded equal access to use public school facilities.
+The Supreme Court ruled 6-3 that the Good News Club, represented by ADF's senior counsel Thomas Marcelle, was the victim of impermissible viewpoint discrimination and that religious clubs must be afforded equal access to use public school facilities.